Discamus continentiam augere, luxuriam coercere

 References

-[1] T. Hoefler, A. Lumsdaine and W. Rehm:
+[1] Torsten Hoefler, Andrew Lumsdaine and Wolfgang Rehm:

 Implementation and Performance Analysis of Non-Blocking Collective Operations for MPI In Proceedings of the 2007 International Conference on High Performance Computing, Networking, Storage and Analysis, SC07, presented in Reno, USA, IEEE Computer Society/ACM, Nov.
-2007,
+2007, (acceptance rate 20%, 54/268)

-[2] T. Hoefler and A. Lumsdaine:
+[2] Torsten Hoefler and Andrew Lumsdaine:

 Design, Implementation, and Usage of LibNBC Open Systems Lab, Indiana University. presented in Bloomington, IN, USA, School of Informatics, Aug.
 2006,

-[3] T. Hoefler and A. Lumsdaine:
+[3] Torsten Hoefler and Andrew Lumsdaine:

 Optimizing non-blocking Collective Operations for InfiniBand In Proceedings of the 22nd IEEE International Parallel & Distributed Processing Symposium, CAC'08 Workshop, presented in Miami, FL, ISSN: 1530-2075, ISBN: 978-1-4244-1694-3, Apr.
 2008,

-[4] T. Hoefler and A. Lumsdaine:
+[4] Torsten Hoefler and Andrew Lumsdaine:

 Message Progression in Parallel Computing - To Thread or not to Thread?
 In Proceedings of the 2008 IEEE International Conference on Cluster Computing, presented in Tsukuba, Japan, IEEE Computer Society, ISSN: 1552-5244, ISBN: 978-1-4244-2640, Oct.
-2008,
+2008, (acceptance rate 30%, 28/92)

 Acknowledgements